scikit-learn-contrib/metric-learn/doc/weakly_supervised.rst

 Fit, transform, and so on
 -------------------------

-The goal of weakly-supervised metric-learning algorithms is to transform points in a new space, in which the tuple-wise constraints between points are respected.
+Generally, the goal of weakly-supervised metric-learning algorithms is to transform points in a new space, in which the tuple-wise constraints between points are respected.

+But there are also some algorithms that learn a similarity, not a distance, thus the points cannot be transformed into a new space.
+But the goal is the
+same: respect the maximum number of constraints while learning the similarity.

+Weakly-supervised mahalanobis learners can transform points into a new space, and to do so, we fit the metric learner (example:`MMC`).

 >>> from metric_learn import MMC
 >>> mmc = MMC(random_state=42)